 Medical experts wonder why so many third grade girls have already developed breasts and pubic hair.
 Early puberty in boys is less obvious but also of concern.
 There is mounting evidence that suggests harmful chemicals in personal care products could be a potential cause of early puberty and other health issues.

 The Centers for Disease Control and Prevention has found measurable levels of phthalates in the general population in their Report on Human Exposure to Environmental Chemicals.
 Phthalates are types of chemicals that mimic hormones and are linked to birth defects in animals, especially in the male reproductive system, and are also considered a potential cause for early puberty in boys and girls in early elementary school.
+They are also associated with obesity in children.
 The CDC report collected data on the levels of 13 types of phthalates in over 2500 adults and children and included data from previous surveys conducted starting in 1999 to 2004.
 There were measurable levels of several types of phthalates among the study participants, indicating that exposure to phthalates may be widespread in the U.S population.
 Particular types of phthalates found in cosmetics and other personal care products like soap and body washes were found at higher levels among the women in the CDC study.

 A 2014 study highlighted particular concern for young African Americans using personal care products.
 The researchers selected eight hair and skin products ranging from Cocoa Butter Skin Cream to Oil Hair Lotion that are commonly used among African Americans and tested them for the presence of chemicals that disrupt the body’s hormones.
 Seven of the products contained chemicals that affect hormones in ways that could harm sexual development or health.
 For more information about the risk of birth defects in boys, see http://www.stopcancerfund.org/pz-environmental-exposures/phthalates-and-childrens-products/